vinzentbeer/ml3/implementation/README.md

 Alternatively, if you don't want to use uv, set up a python 3.10 installation and run pip install -r requirements.txt

+(We assume you'll be using nvidia, so we did not include the RADEON specific torch versions we used for training in the requirements file)

 Commands to download, train and test the model: